TACC/life_sciences_ml_at_tacc/docs/section4/running_containers_on_hpc.rst

     --output-dir PATH               Set the output directory  [default: .]
     --help                          Show this message and exit.

-  [gh]$ apptainer exec --nv pytorch-transfer-learning_0.1.0.sif predict --model hymenoptera-finetuning.pt /app/images/silver-tailed_petalcutter_bee.jpg
+  [rtx]$ apptainer exec --nv pytorch-transfer-learning_0.1.0.sif predict --model hymenoptera-finetuning.pt /app/images/silver-tailed_petalcutter_bee.jpg
-  INFO:    squashfuse not found, will not be able to mount SIF or other squashfs files
-  INFO:    gocryptfs not found, will not be able to use gocryptfs
-  INFO:    Converting SIF file to temporary sandbox...
-  Predict the class of an image based on the CNN trained for hymenoptera classification PyTorch version: 2.6.0+cu126
+  INFO:    gocryptfs not found, will not be able to use gocryptfs Predict the class of an image based on the CNN trained for hymenoptera classification PyTorch version: 2.6.0+cu126
   Using device: cuda:0
   CUDA version: 12.6
-  GPU: NVIDIA GH200 120GB
+  GPU: Quadro RTX 5000
-  GPU Memory: 95.00 GB
+  GPU Memory: 15.74 GB

   Predicted class: bees

   Predicted image saved to './hymenoptera-finetuning_prediction_silver-tailed_petalcutter_bee.png'
-  INFO:    Cleaning up image...

 This script also creates an image based on the prediction and saves it to ``hymenoptera-finetuning_prediction_silver-tailed_petalcutter_bee.png``.